 Joseph Shauquethqueat—or Joe Pye—needs a Hollywood movie

-The story of Joseph Shauquethqueat is worthy of hearing (and making a movie about).
-Joseph Shauquethqueat was born in 1722. (‘Pye’ is an Ellis Island shorthand for Shauquethqueat—many within the Mohican community had Anglicized last names often used when signing documents.)
+Joseph Shauquethqueat was born in 1722. (‘Pye’ is a colonist shorthand for Shauquethqueat—many within the Mohican community had Anglicized last names often used when signing documents.)

 While he was young, Shauquethqueat’s Mohican community moved to Stockbridge, Massachusetts when the government gave the land as “a reward for the Mohicans’ service on the British colonists’ side in intercolonial conflicts with the French.”
-The gift was a sham.
-White settlers encroached on the land, while racist laws made it impossible for indigenous community members to protect their ownership or even own businesses.
+You might remember the “French and Indian War” from middle school social studies.

 In 1777, Shauquethqueat became Chief Sachem of the Stockbridge Mohicans.
 During his time as leader, he asked the Massachusetts government to protect what they had been given: “[w]e and our fathers had once been the rightful possessor of all your Country,” he wrote in one letter.

 The letters didn’t matter.
 “In 1785, the Stockbridge Mohicans, impoverished and having succumbed to pressures to sell much of their land in Massachusetts or surrender it in settlement of debts, and with their civil rights in Stockbridge being eroded as the white population increased, began an exodus to what is now part of Madison and Oneida counties, New York.”
-Shauquethqueat wasn’t trusting the government this time.
-The land in New York was given by the Oneida tribe.

-Then George Washington—yes that George Washington—appears
+Then George Washington—yes, that George Washington—appears

-Picking up and moving an entire community is a miracle, especially one with a target on its back.
-During this time, Native Americans were consistently attacked and murdered.
 Shauquethqueat needed a way to move the community safely.
 On July 2, 1783, Shauquethqueat wrote to a white leader asking for protection: George Washington.
 Washington wrote back that the Mohicans had “remained firmly attached to us, [and had] fought and bled by our side…consider them as friends and subjects to the United States of America.”
-The letter helped deliver safe passage to New York, a small bit of light against generations of violence and disenfranchisement.
+The letter helped deliver safe passage to New York, a tiny bit of light against generations of violence and disenfranchisement.

-So how did the plant get named for ‘Joe Pye’?
+So, how did the plant get named for ‘Joe Pye’?

 How to grow Joe Pye Weed